 Penalty: $1 000.

-68. Removal of persons from aerodrome
+68. Removing certain persons from aerodrome

 (1) An authorised person may remove from the aerodrome and may refuse admission to, any person, whether or not a passenger or intending passenger, whom he considers to be under the influence of liquor, drugs or other substance so as to make his presence within the aerodrome dangerous to himself or others or offensive to others or otherwise undesirable.